raygj/vault-content/cluster-bootstrap/kubernetes/eks-auto-unseal_iam-role.md

 - Attach the `VaultKMSUnsealPolicy` to the existing role used by the EKS instance supporting Vault

+### IRSA config

+_config is outside the scope of this document, but essentially you are mapping the role created above to the policy bound to the Vault instance_

 ## Vault Helm Modications

 - set an `awskms` seal config block for the Vault confiuguration file: